LeonidLodygin/CFPQ_Evaluator/README.md

 ## Solver Config

-Solvers are TOML files.
+Solvers are represented as TOML files.
 Every solver is configured as an external command:

 ```toml
 [[solver]]